whamtet/simpleui/motivation/index.md

 ![Early React](early-react.png)

-React actually included a pseudo-HTML syntax called JSX which entirely compiles into Javascript.
+React actually included a HTML-like syntax called JSX which entirely compiles into Javascript.
 The transition from HTML to Javascript was complete.

 ![JSX](jsx.png)